RayHightower/RayHightower.com/_posts/2021-05-31-the-slight-edge.markdown

 Jeff Olson is a performance coach who has spent years observing business professionals.
 Especially himself.
 After watching people make and lose fortunes in business, athletics, and other worthy endeavors, Olson documented the patterns of survival, failure, success, and self-sabotage that all of us fall into from time to time.

 Humans are pattern-recognition engines.
 When we see a pattern and when we know what to do about it, we can improve our results.
-That's the key message of _The Slight Edge_.
+That's one of the messages of _The Slight Edge_.

 <!--more-->

 ### Failure, Survival, & Success

-Ever noticed how focused you become when faced with a deadline?
+Have you ever noticed how focused you become when facing a deadline?
 Yeah, me too.
 Within each of us, there's a potential failure and a potential success.
 When we're facing down the gun-barrel of a deadline, we focus our minds, we execute, and we get the mission done.
 If you're like me, you might think: "How can I make myself focus like that all the time?"

 We already know what tasks to perform to take ourselves from comfort to massive success.
 We just need to perform the tasks consistently over time.
 And then the results will grow over time like compound interest in an investment account.
 If it's really that easy, why don't we do it?